 Rationale Recommendations A community with a higher social vulnerability is less Decision makers should pay attention to the social likely to be able to recover from a flood disaster vulnerability index to identify the most vulnerable quickly and fully.
 The WV Socioeconomic Index is a communities.
 By using available grants more combination of eight social and economic indicators efficiently, they can better serve these populations to measure a population's vulnerability to flood before, during, and after a flood event.
 This hazards based on a localized approach.
 The select proactive approach ensures resources are indicators are economic factors (Poverty Rate, allocated where they are needed most, enhancing Unemployment Rate), population characteristics overall community resilience and recovery efforts.
-(Vulnerable Ages Rate, Disability Rate, Population without a High School Education, Population Additionally, investing in community outreach and Change), and housing (Median Housing Unit Value, education programs can help vulnerable Mobile Homes as Percentage of Housing). populations better understand flood risks and how to prepare for them, further improving their resilience.
+(Vulnerable Ages Rate, Disability Rate, Population without a High School Education, Population Additionally, investing in community outreach and Change), and housing (Median Housing Unit Value, education programs can help vulnerable Mobile Homes as Percentage of Housing). populations better understand flood risks and how to prepare for them, further improving their Refer Appendix A and the WV SVI Index report for resilience. more information.
 Data Sources: Census Bureau's American Community Survey (ACS) 5-year estimate of 2021; Census Bureau's Decennial Census (DEC) of 2010 & 2020 (For population change).